justinlhudson/Impromptu/README.md

 ## DOCKER

 ### General
-All images contain openSSH and so names bash script for running image.
+All images contain openSSH and so named bash script for running image.

 ### Images
 username/password: root/root